tsuzan007/SignInSignUpModule/README.md

             Click File > New > Import Module.
             Enter the location of the library module directory then click Finish.

         a.
-Go to your project build.gradle file and add classpath 'com.google.gms.google-services:3.2.0'
+Go to your project build.gradle file and add classpath 'com.google.gms.google-services:3.2.0', as we have gmail              log in button in the view

           buildscript {
             repositories {